guidj/covid19/docs/index.md

-To bette understand the impact of the growth rate, refer to the [virality page](virality-simulation.html).
+To better understand the impact of the growth rate, refer to the [virality page]({% link virality-simulation.md %}).
 Basic guidance:

   - $$\theta < 1.0$$: means there are less new cases each day compared to the previous day.
   - $$\theta > 1.0$$: means there are more new cases each day compared to the previous day.